 Tap the checkmark button in the bottom right when you’re done recording.

-On the editing screen, you have the option to add music again.
+On the editing screen, you have the option to add sounds again.
 You also can add text.
 Tap “Text” and you’ll get a bunch of options for how the text should look.
 Select “Done” when finished.

 The last thing to do is edit the music and text position in the timeline.
 If you added music, tap “Adjust.”